FLUX-SE/all_docs/documentation/2_Time_Related_Settings.md

 Sets the attack time of the processing envelop.
 It also controls the manner the RMS value is computed from the incoming signal.

-!> Warning : The Attack setting also controls the integration time for RMS detection.Hold (18)
+!> Warning : The Attack setting also controls the integration time for RMS detection.

-Unit: ms
-Value Range: 0 ms / 500 ms.
-Default Value: 0 ms

 ## Hold (18)
 Unit: ms